imreboda/telco_text/README.md

 # Telco Posts

-This is a term assignment of the Unstructured Text Analysis Seminar at CEU in the 2018 winter semester.
+This was a term assignment of the Unstructured Text Analysis Seminar at CEU in the 2018 winter semester.

 The attached R scripts look at the Facebook pages of a few telco and related vendors (to some extent related to telcos' traditional or new business segments), and present / compare their key marketing themes during the past few quarters.
 Also, does basic sentiment scoring on the comments along the time.

+**Note: Facebook changed its access policy since, so these scripts became outdated**

 It consists of two R scripts:
 - one is reading posts and comments from Facebook and doing some text mining,